 The CCTS CATS program supports research categorized as Preclinical, Clinical, Clinical Implementation or Public Health.

 Do I have to have the green card (or other necessary documents in place) before I apply for this opportunity or by the time the grant starts?

 NIH requires that all CATS scholars must be US citizens or lawful permanent residents at time of award.
 Since it is difficult to predict timing of any immigration decision, all applicants meet this requirement at the time of application.

 Am I eligible even if I have applied for the KL2 program before and did not get it?

-IRB approval must be approved by the appointment start date.
+IRB approval is required at the time the application is due and must be approved by the appointment start date.

 Do I need to be an MD or have a clinical degree?